DIY Capote Making

 - Add fringes to your Capote, and/or other add-ons

-We look forward to having you join us for this cultural immersion!
+I look forward to having you join us for this community building that will be filled with connection, collaboration, and growth.

 Kent